 Do you look at the prices in physical stores and immediately think, “It’s much cheaper online.”
 (It’s most probably a yes.)

-If yes, which platform do you go to?
+If yes, which site do you go to?
 Shopee or Lazada?

-Many elements come into play when considering the reasonings behind respective preferences.
+Many elements come into play when considering the logic behind individual preferences.
 However, as a UI/UX design company, our conclusion boils down to the UI and UX design of their mobile apps.
-This detailed review will look into both Shopee and Lazada’s UI and UX to confirm our hypothesis.
+This in-depth review will look into both Shopee and Lazada’s UI and UX to confirm our conclusion.

 Phase 1: Brand Identity and UI Design